Spone/missive/README.md

 user = User.first
 list = Missive::List.first

-# Make sure the User has an associated Missive::Subscriber
+# Make sure the User has an associated Missive::Subscriber:
+# - if one exists with the same email, associate it
+# - else create a new subscriber with the same email
 user.init_subscriber
-# This is equivalent to:
-user.subscriber = Missive::Subscriber.new(email: user.email)

 # List the subscriptions
 user.subscriptions # returns a `Missive::Subscription` collection

-# List the subscribed lists
+# List the (un)subscribed lists
 user.subscribed_lists # returns a `Missive::List` collection
+user.unsubscribed_lists # returns a `Missive::List` collection

 # Subscribe to an existing Missive::List
-user.create_subscription!(list:)
+user.subscriber.subscriptions.create!(list:)

 # Unsubscribe from the list
-user.subscriptions.where(list:).suppress!(reason: :manual_suppression)
+user.subscriptions.find_by(list:).suppress!(reason: :manual_suppression)
 ```

 #### Manage senders